DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ### 7.2 Model Binding Restrictions

-In many cases, your input forms do not provide access to all properties of the model because some properties are not intended to be edited by a user.
+In many cases, your input forms do not display editors for all properties of the model because some properties are not intended to be edited by a user.
 For example, the model contains a `salary` field that should never be modifiable by an end-user.

 A malefactor can forge a request that attempts to modify this field (`name="Salary"` `value="100000"`):